 Why does the amount I was paid show money from the last school year?

 Tax forms work off the calendar year.
-You might think about tutoring from school year standpoint, but the IRS operates on what you received from January to December each year.
+You might think about tutoring from a school year standpoint, but the IRS operates on what you received from January to December each year.

 Share this page